TridentSDK/slate/source/index.md

 As well as what is required in the prestiques, it is **imperative** that you know how to use Java and are familiar with it.

-After you have sufficient familiarity with Java, you may checkout our [Javadocs](http://tridentsdk.github.io/Javadocs/), but you may want to continue further with the documentation (there are lots of packages!) before starting.
+After you have sufficient familiarity with Java, you may checkout our javadocs from the link on the left, but you may want to continue further with the documentation (there are lots of packages!) before starting.

 ## Setup